-We continued climbing up to Borlang Bhanjhyang 2430 meters, the highest point for the day, before descending to Chisopani.
+We continued climbing up to Borlang Bhanjhyang, 2430 meters, the highest point of the day, before descending to Chisopani.
 Unfortunately, it started to rain when we got to Borlang Bhanjyang.
 Fortunately, Chisopani wasn’t that far away.
-The damaged and destroyed lodges by the April 2015 earthquake were left as it was.
-Upon asking the local lodge owner why this was so – he replied that the people running those lodges had constructed and operated the lodges inside the Shivapuri – Nagarjun national park illegally.
+Unfortunately, the damaged and destroyed lodges by the April 2015 earthquake were left as it was.
+Upon asking the local lodge owner why this was so, he replied that the people running those lodges had illegally constructed and operated the lodges inside the Shivapuri – Nagarjun national park.

 We would have witnessed the majesty of Gaurishanker, Ganesh Himal, Manaslu, and Annapurna ranges on clear days.

 We woke up the next day on a windy morning.
-We started trekking downhill towards Pati Bhanjyang 1830 meters.
-We started climbing towards Chipling 2170 meters for lunch.
+We started trekking downhill towards Pati Bhanjyang at 1830 meters.
+Then, we started climbing towards Chipling, 2170 meters, for lunch.
 We continued through sparse villages and forested areas.
-We witnessed a lot of people still living in temporary shelters after the earthquake of two years ago.
-When we got close to Gul Bhanjyang, a village where only 2 or 3 rebuilt houses stood (it was thick with fog), it started raining around 3 pm as it had done for the past two weeks.
+We witnessed many people living in temporary shelters after the earthquake two years ago.
+When we got close to Gul Bhanjyang, a village where only 2 or 3 rebuilt houses stood (it was thick with fog), it started raining around 3 pm, as it had done for the past two weeks.
 Our destination of Kutumsang was still 2 hours away.
 So we decided to stay at Gul Bhanjang for the night.
-The lodge was quickly built to temporarily cater to trekkers until they saved enough money to construct a bigger and better lodge.
+The lodge was quickly built to temporarily cater to trekkers until they saved enough money to construct a bigger and better club.
 Pemba prepared “Himalayan Carbonara” as a consolation for dinner.

-Day 4: We got up woke up at our usual 6 am with a unique concoction of Ayurvedic and apple cider vinegar with a honey drink to keep us energetic and anti-inflammatory.
+Day 4: We woke up at our usual 6 am with a unique concoction of Ayurvedic and apple cider vinegar with a honey drink to keep us energetic and anti-inflammatory.
 7.30 am, and we started trekking, hoping to get to our stopping point before 3 pm to beat the rain.
-We hiked through a beautiful green area, going past a couple of settled landslide areas.
-However, we were cautious and walked briskly on the landslide areas, as the rain-loosened earth could become another landslide.
+We hiked through a beautiful green area, passing past several settled landslide areas.
+However, we were cautious and walked briskly in the landslide areas, as the rain-loosened earth could become another landslide.
 We got to Tharepati at 3600 meters after 3 hours of trekking.
 On clear days we would have been greeted by panoramic mountain views.
-We were delighted to have stayed at Magengoth the previous night as there was only one very basic looking lodge here; there were a couple more being rebuilt.
-We stopped for a hot drink here before our steep descend to Melamchighyang.
-We realized that the regular trail had been washed off and had to take an off-route path over the problematic and uncomfortable terrain.
-Once on the main trail, we soon reached our destination with a nice hot shower waiting.
+We were delighted to have stayed at Magengoth the previous night as there was only one very basic-looking lodge here; a couple more were rebuilt.
+We stopped for a hot drink here before our steep descent to Melamchighyang.
+We realized that the regular trail had been washed off and had to take an off-route path over the rugged and uncomfortable terrain.
+Once on the main course, we soon reached our destination with a nice hot shower waiting.
 We were greeted by the fluttering of Buddhist prayer flags and ornate Chortens.

-The afternoon was spent playing games of cards and other local games with the children of the lodge.
-The Thuene children learned a game their mother grew up playing during her childhood in Nepal.
+The afternoon was spent playing games of cards and other local tournaments with the children of the lodge.
+The Thuene children learned a game their mother played during her childhood in Nepal.

-Day 5: We started the day with a descent down towards the Melamchi river.
+Day 5: We started the day by descending the Melamchi river.
 The water from Melamchi will be brought to supply the residents of Kathmandu very soon.
-We passed through Sherpa settlements.
+Next, we passed through Sherpa settlements.
 Finally, we reached Tarkeghyang for lunch.
 It has one of the biggest and oldest monasteries in the Helambu region.
 We had a relaxing afternoon after our showers.
-The lodge owners told us that they didn’t even have eggs, let alone imported meat from Kathmandu, as it was the offseason.
+The lodge owners told us they didn’t even have eggs, let alone imported meat from Kathmandu, as it was the off-season.
 They didn’t keep stock of any canned food as their children would insist on eating it all.
 All they had was rice, potatoes, and very young cabbage.
 Fortunately for us, there was a shop in the village; we voted to have pasta with tuna sprinkled with the Parmesan cheese the Thuene family had brought for me from the U.S.A, which everyone loved.

 Speaking of the off-season, we had an alone trekker on the first night who went to another destination the next day.
 As a result, we ran into less than ten other hikers in total on the whole of this trek.

 Day 6: We went past beautiful prayer flags and walked on the fair-weather road for about 45 minutes before going on a mixture of hiking trails and the road.
-The monsoon rains had washed away parts of the road and trail at certain parts, making those parts a bit tricky.
-This day we had to walk down a good 1000 meters to Timbu, a road.
-It got warmer and warmer with each step bringing us closer to our destination.
+The monsoon rains had washed away parts of the road and track at certain positions, making those parts a bit tricky.
+On this day, we had to walk down 1000 meters to Timbu, a road.
+It got warmer and warmer, with each step bringing us closer to our destination.
 We felt so fortunate to have chicken with our lunch this day finally.
-Two of our porters and I were to head back to Kathmandu after our lunch as I had to get ready for the next trekkers, who were arriving the next day.
-Pemba was stayed behind with the Thuenes to look after them.
+Two of our porters and I were to head back to Kathmandu after lunch as I had to get ready for the next trekkers, arriving the next day.
+Pemba stayed behind with the Thuenes to look after them.
 He was returning to Kathmandu with them the next day.